Akascape/Datamosher-Pro/Readme.md

 <br>Frame Frequency - tells how many frames in the glitch (for modes that support it)
 <br>Ignored First Frame - tells whether to keep first video frames
 <br>Kill frames - tells max framesize to kill while cleaning
-<br>You can try around changing the values from 50-100 and see the results, you can visit https://github.com/itsKaspar/tomato.git to view more examples about the advanced tab.
+<br>You can try around changing the values from 50-100 and see the results, you can visit [Tomato git](https://github.com/itsKaspar/tomato.git) to view more examples about the advanced tab.
 <br>
 <br>➤User Interface:
 <br>![Screenshot 2021-10-26 220159](https://user-images.githubusercontent.com/89206401/138922164-4c78f673-050e-4513-a3d2-6208e836cabc.png)